pefman/pnc-tool/README.md

 # pnc-tool (pefman no commentary tool)

 ## Description
-the idea for this project was to make a tool to simplify the mainupulation of youtube videos.
+the idea for this project was to make a tool to simplify the manipulation of tags for youtube videos.
-I choose to make it open source so that other can help add features and make the tool usefull.
+I choose to make it open-source so that other can help add features and make the tool usefull.

-The plans for this tool is to be able to do the following
+## Roadmap

 * export/import tags for specific video(s)
 * cron compability

 ### Installing
-* download release
-* create config.json with following
+download the latest release and create config.json with following

 ```
 {